archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 But questions still remain.
 For instance: what do we do if a site simply stops editing and never returns to the network?
 It would at that point be impossible to set the baseline anywhere in the network past the last seen version vector from that site.
 Now some sort of timeout scheme has to be introduced, and I'm not sure this is possible in a truly partitioned system.
 There's just no way to tell if a site has left forever or if it's simply editing away in its own parallel partition.
 So we have to add some sort of mandated communication between sites, or perhaps some central authority to validate connectivity, and now the system is constrained even more!
 In addition, as an *O*(*s*<sup>2</sup>) space complexity data structure, the site-to-timestamp map could get unwieldily depending on the number of peers.

 Alternatively, we might relax rule c) and allow the baseline to potentially orphan remote operations.
 In this scheme, we would have a sequence of baselines associated with our RDT.
-Any site would be free to pick a new baseline that was higher than (not concurrent to!) the previous baseline, taking care to pick one that had the highest chance of preserving operations on other sites[^preservation].
+Any site would be free to pick a new baseline that was explicitly higher than (not concurrent to!) the previous baseline, taking care to pick one that had the highest chance of preserving operations on other sites[^preservation].
 Then, any site receiving new baselines in the sequence would be required to apply them in order[^baselines].
 Upon receiving and executing a baseline, a site that had operations causally dependent on the newly-removed operations but not included in the baseline would be obliged to either drop them or to add them to some sort of secondary "orphanage" RDT.

 [^preservation]: If we still had access to our site-to-version-vector map, we could pick a baseline common to every reasonably active site.
 This heuristic could be further improved by upgrading our Lamport timestamp to a [hybrid logical clock][hlc].
 (A Lamport timestamp is allowed to be arbitrarily higher than the previous timestamp, not just +1 higher, so we can combine it with a physical timestamp and correction data to get the approximate wall clock time for each operation.)
 [^baselines]: We have to use a sequence of baselines and not just a baseline register because all sites, per CRDT rules, must end up with the same data after seeing the same set of operations.
 With a register, if a site happens to miss a few baselines, it could end up retaining some meant-to-be-orphaned operations if a new baseline gets far enough to cover them.
 Now some sites would have the orphans and others wouldn't.
 Inconsistency!